Skip navigation

 This 68-page electronic press kit was developed for distribution to the press and media during the GP-B spacecraft launch in April 2004.
 As of 2008, the science and technology sections of this press kit are still valid, but other parts, such as media contacts and media services information are now out of date and/or invalid.

 Because GP-B has been a joint collaboration between Stanford University, NASA and Lockheed Martin Missiles & Space Company, at various milestones in the program's history, each of these institutions has issued its own news releases and/or news stories.
-The links to such releases and stories below are thus organized by institution and by date in reverse chronological order.
+The lists of presss releases and news stories below are thus organized by institution and by date in reverse chronological order.

 GP-B News Stories from Stanford News Service